kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Moved on to finish the CRUD functions, touched on React animations using stylus and it was hard and confusing...
 Adding CSSTransition and TransitionGroup tags into the code made it no longer simple to read.

 Though it was definitely fun seeing the animations happen!

 **Link to work:**

+### Day 84 : 2nd June Saturday, 2018

+**Today's Progress:** React for Beginners Course

+**Thoughts:** Did OAuth today for React, it felt really great to complete that for an existing App, kinda feels more complete and 'user-ready'.
+The entire process would be impossible to understand currently without any guidance.
+A lot more configuration on the different platforms and Firebase, but yes another 30mins lesson down!
+Also wrote proper notes for easier future recall.

+**Link to work:**